jfromaniello/joseoncodecom/_posts/2012-02-02-capsela-the-game-that-changed-my-life.markdown

 ![2011-12-09_0050.png](https://s3.amazonaws.com/joseoncode.com/img/capsela-01.png)

 I couldn't find much information about this toy.
-It seems it was designed and manufactured first by "Mitsubishi Pencil Co" in the 80's, then they gave the license to a company called "Play Jour" and since then it has been manufactured by VTech, Kidology and other subsidiaries.
-There is also a new brand called [IQ Key](http://iq-key.com/).
+It seems it was designed and manufactured first by "Mitsubishi Pencil Co" in the 70's, then they gave the license to a company called "Play Jour" and since then it has been manufactured by VTech, Kidology and other subsidiaries.
+It's being sold in 2014 by a brand called [IQ Key](http://iq-key.com/).

 What is this toy?
 =================